BROOKLYN SAVVY

 #118 Psychohairapy

-Brooklyn Savvy explores the "Roots of Black Hair" in this 3-part episode that goes deep into black hair and structural oppression.
+Brooklyn Savvy explores the "Roots of Black Hair" in this three-part episode that goes deep into Black hair and structural oppression, and how it has shaped the psyche of black women, and what is being done to promote healing.

 Cast: Toni Williams, Ellen Salpeter, Valerie White, Dr. Afiya Mbilishaka, Phyllis White Thorne